Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

 What are the properties of epoxy glue?

+Next to wood glue, Epoxy glue is an often used adhesive in woodworking.
 Before you start working with epoxy adhesive, you need to know what the most important properties of this glue are.

 That way, you can estimate whether Epoxy adhesive is the best choice for your project or not.

 Below you will find a summary of the most important properties of epoxy glue:

 - The connections made between two materials by epoxy adhesive have a high resistance to chemicals.

 - A transparent, opaque, or colored bond can be made with epoxy adhesive.